Undergraduate Research

 e-mail Kim

 Kim was a Biology major who began working in the lab during her Junior year as a work-study student.
 She quickly became an important part of lab group, and in summer 2005 was a Research Assistant in the lab.
 Kim became proficient at finding and identifying from blood smears a variety of species of malaria parasite, and quickly learned a broad range of molecular techniques.
 Her summer projectsincluded genotyping infections of Plasmodium mexicanum from fence lizards collected at the Hopland site and developing methods to multiplex 7 microsatellite markers for analysis.
 Kim has played an important role in perfecting methods to extract DNA from these two decade old blood smears in the lab collection for the microsatellite studies.
 For Kim's senior project, she worked closely with graduate student Anne Vardo and looked at the ability of new clones of parasites to enter an existing infection, and she asked if exiting single-clone infections are less able to exclude an entering new clone than existing multi-clone infections.
 This research led to a publication co-authored with Anne in Journal of Parasitology.
 Kim was funded by the Helix program for her research.
-Kim is now taking courses in human anatomy and microbiology to prepare for entry into a Physicians' Assistant program.
+Kim has now completed the program to become a Physicians' Assistant.

 Ben Blumberg